ilamatos/spei/README.md

 ```
 This download may take a while, please be patient!

+The code above can be easily modified to download data for multiple points (i.e. multiple experimental sites) or an entire area of interest.
+For more details, please see ClimateR documentation at https://github.com/mikejohnson51/climateR.

 Once we have the climate data, we can use the code below to create the month and year columns

 ```sh